RSSchermer/ARWA/examples/console/README.md

-# Events Example
+# Console Example

-This example contains a minimal Rudo program that responds to a stream of click events.
+This example contains a minimal ARWA program that demonstrates interactions with the browser console.

-You can build the example locally with:
+Run this example locally with [Trunk](https://trunkrs.dev/):

 ```
-$ npm run serve
+$ trunk serve
 ```

 Then visit http://localhost:8080 in a browser to see the result.